eslint/rfcs/designs/2024-multithread-linting/README.md

   * the URL of an [option module](#option-modules)
   * _possibly_ the parsed CLI options, depending on the chosen [solution for CLI options](#solution-for-cli-options)

 Each worker thread repeatedly reads and lints a single file until all files have been linted or an abort signal is triggered.
-Errors in worker threads are not caught: they will be intercepted as error events by the main thread where they will trigger an abort signal that causes all other threads to exit.
+Errors in worker threads are not caught: they will be intercepted as error events by the controlling thread where they will trigger an abort signal that causes all other threads to exit.

-The main thread itself does not lint any files: it waits until all files are linter or an error occurs.
+The controlling thread itself does not lint any files: it waits until all files are linter or an error occurs.
-When a worker thread terminates successfully it submits a list of `LintReport`s to the main thread.
+When a worker thread terminates successfully it submits a list of `LintReport`s to the controlling thread.
 Each result is enriched with the index of the associated file.
-The main thread collects the lists of `LintReport`s and merges them in the expected order, then populates `lintResultCache` with cache information (**note**: this is different from the single-thread implementation where the cache is populated progressively as files are being linted).
+The controlling thread collects the lists of `LintReport`s and merges them in the expected order, then populates `lintResultCache` with cache information (**note**: this is different from the single-thread implementation where the cache is populated progressively as files are being linted).
 From this point onwards the multithread implementation converges with the single-thread one.
 The next common step is saving the cache to a file.

-A simplified prototype implementation of the multithread main thread logic in `lintFiles()` would look like the following:
+A simplified prototype implementation of the multithread logic in `lintFiles()` would look like the following:

 ```js
         const {